thaljef/Dist-Zilla-Plugin-Pinto-Add/README.md

 __IMPORTANT:__ You'll need to install [Pinto](http://search.cpan.org/perldoc?Pinto), or [Pinto::Remote](http://search.cpan.org/perldoc?Pinto::Remote), or
 both, depending on whether you're going to release to a local or remote repository.
-Both of those modules ship separately to from this module to minimize the depedency stack.
+Both of those modules ship separately to from this module to minimize the dependency stack.

 Before releasing, [Dist::Zilla::Plugin::Pinto::Add](http://search.cpan.org/perldoc?Dist::Zilla::Plugin::Pinto::Add) will check if the repository is responding.
 If not, you'll be prompted whether to abort